westfeld/tvheadend_tools/README.md

 ### Usage

+Configure the script by modifying the global variables `TVHEADEND_SERVER_URL` to point to the url of the server and for authentication username and password in `TVHEADEND_SERVER_USER` and `TVHEADEND_SERVER_PASSWD`, respectively.

 Use the script as a post-processing script in a tvheadend DVR configuration.
 Invoke the script like `transcode_recordings.py %U %e`.